 All smaller authorities must also publish details of the dates they have set for the inspection period.
-This must cover the 'common inspection period' of the first 10 working days of July.
+This must cover the 'common inspection period' which is normally the first 10 working days of July.
+However, for 2019-20 the period must be commenced on or before 1 September 2020 (the later date being as a result of coronavirus).